-Her curiosity led her to follow these ladies to church where she received Jesus as Lord and savior thereby becoming a Christian in 2004.
-After this she regularly attended her local church and the journey of change began as her hunger to know Jesus exponentially increased.
-Nikki became an intercessor at her local church in July of 2005 and then was discovered by Dr Philip Phinn in 2006, the Founder of CICA International and Word of Life Ministries International.
+Her curiosity led her to follow these ladies to church where she received Jesus as Lord and Savior thereby becoming a Christian in 2004.
+After this, she regularly attended her local church and the journey of change began as her hunger to know Jesus exponentially increased.
+Nikki became an intercessor at her local church in July of 2005 and then was discovered by Dr. Philip Phinn 2006, the Founder of CICA International and Word of Life Ministries International.

-She was mentored by Dr Phinn and ordained as a Chaplin and Reverend in June 2012.
-Later on in 2012 Nikki was finally discovered by Rev Joseph Opare, the Founder of Warrior House “The School of Revival” and JOPARE Media.
-Her training continued with Rev. Opare in the areas of prophetic ministry, aspects of the theology and the arts.
+She was mentored by Dr. Phinn and ordained as a Chaplin and Reverend in June 2012.
+Later on in 2012, Nikki was finally discovered by Rev Joseph Opare, the Founder of Warrior House “The School of Revival” and JOPARE Media.
+Her training continued with Rev. Opare in the areas of prophetic ministry, aspects of theology, and the arts.
 Rev. Nikki Nahar currently serves as a public speaker and PA to Rev. Opare at Warrior House, “The School of Revival.”
 She is also an entrepreneur running her business in Canada called Studio 07 which currently sells designer household accessories.